 Though those with the "ADD" and/or "ADHD" character trait garner severe penalties to Concentration checks, there is a chance to cause the opposite effect, "Hyperfocus", on themselves, allowing them to shut out all other influences in favor of one goal.
 ADD, by its very scatter-brained nature, also grants the ability of "Brainstorming", allowing the caster to come up with as many ideas as a small group of people, though many of them may be just as scatter-brained.

 Also there is the infamous Strength Buff.
 It is considered illegal in many countries and has some really bad side-effects.
 There are some other buffs for your base physical stats, and they are equally damaging.
 Buffs for mental stats exist only in theory.

 Stripperiffic: Also known as varying degrees of "indecent exposure."
 The line for how little clothing can be worn without being considered "indecent" has been shifting in some countries, allowing for this trope to increase in prominence.
 In fact, some countries have legalized public nudity.

 Stuff Blowing Up: Even things such as whales are able to blow up.
 Although as terrorism, war, and the debris caused by explosions shows, it usually isn't fun (except for fireworks).
 This is thought to be how Real Life was first created.

 Type -1: Babies, small children, fairly old people, people with serious physical or mental handicaps, most animals, almost all plants, fungus, many microorganisms

 Type 0: Most people, particularily large trees

-Type 1: Athletes, Soldiers, Martial Artists, Police, Fire Fighters, viruses, stuntmen, certain kinds of circus freaks, large predators such as lions, tigers, and aligators, other very agressive animals like elephants
+Type 1: Athletes, Soldiers, Martial Artists, Police, Fire Fighters, stuntmen, certain kinds of circus freaks, large predators such as lions, tigers, and aligators, other very agressive animals like elephants